Skip to main content

 pygaming init

 to initialize your working directory.
-It will automatically create a src/ folder, that will contain all your work, as well as an assets/ folder that will contain your assets (images, sounds, musics and fonts) and a data/ folder that will contains the game data, settings, database etc. You will notice some files already existing in these folders.
+It will automatically create a src/ folder, that will contain all your code, as well as an assets/ folder that will contain your assets (images, sounds, musics and fonts) and a data/ folder that will contains the game data, settings, database etc. You will notice some files already existing in these folders.
 You can modify them, but not rename them.

-Make you own assets
+Make your own assets

-Make your phases and transitions
+Make your phases

 Test it

 To test your game, you can freely execute your server and your game on the same device and verify that everything is working properly.
+Change the debug flag of the game instance to be in debug mode.

 Distribute